lightstreams-network/docs/content/03.examples/_index.md

 ## Examples

-- Lightdrive, a decentralized file synchronization tool
+- LightDrive, a decentralized file synchronization tool
 - LightNote, a decentralized note taking application
 - LightBookmark, a decentralized bookmarking and archiving tool